MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-d365.md

 ---
-title: the Sales app deployment guide for Dynamics 365 customers
+title: Sales app deployment guide for Dynamics 365 customers
 description: Learn how to deploy the Sales app for Dynamics 365 customers. ms.date: 11/20/2025 ms.topic: install-set-up-deploy